streamlit/streamlit/docs/caching.md

 That's because Streamlit always traverses your code and its dependencies to verify that the cached values are still valid.
 This means that while developing your app you can edit your code freely without worrying about the cache.
 Any change you make to your app, Streamlit should do the right thing!

 Streamlit is also smart enough to only traverse dependencies that belong to your app, and skip over any dependency that comes from an installed Python library.

-## Example 5: One user can speed up another
+## Example 5: Use the global cache to speed up your app for all users

 Going back to our original function, let's add a widget to control the value of `b`: